 - How do you plan to communicate with students, individually and in groups?
 (Email?
 Zoom?
 Slack?
 Phone?
 Facetime?
 Skype?)

 - How often can students expect to hear from you?
 Schedule regular check-in times for one-on-one meetings.

 - How often do you want to hear from your students for check-ins and progress updates?

-- Maintain regular, virtual, lab meeting, as well as social times such as virtual coffee hours, and virtual lunches.
+- Maintain regular, virtual lab meetings, as well as social times such as virtual coffee hours and virtual lunches.

 - What do you want students to do regarding research and writing?
 Any modifications?
 What degree of flexibility?

-- It’s OK to tell students that you and other faculty are also trying to figure out how to continue your teaching, research, writing and publishing under these challenging circumstances.
+- It’s OK to tell students that you and other faculty are also trying to figure out how to continue your teaching, research, writing, and publishing under these challenging circumstances.
 Possible language: “We’ll figure this out together.
 Send me questions whenever you have them, especially if I have missed something important.
-If I don’t know the answer, the Graduate School, the College, and others will help us figure our missed and next steps.”
+If I don’t know the answer, the Graduate School, the college, and others will help us figure out missed and next steps.”

 - Help students stay connected with peer writing groups, professional networks, journal clubs, seminar series, etc.